Jonathan Pollard: Convicted US spy lands in Israel | DW | 30.12.2020

 Jonathan Pollard spent 30 years in a US federal prison and served a five-year parole period after his release in 2015

-Jonathan Pollard, an American jailed in the US in 1985 for spying for Israel, landed in the Jewish state on Wednesday, Israeli media reported.
+Jonathan Pollard, an American jailed in the US in 1985 for spying for Israel, landed in the Jewish state on Wednesday.

-The 66-year-old kissed the ground upon arrival and was welcomed with a prayer and an Israeli passport by Prime Minister Benjamin Netanyahu.
+A video shared by the office of Israeli Prime Minister Benjamin Netanyahu showed the 66-year-old kissing the ground upon arrival

-"Welcome back.
-How good you've come home,'' Netanyahu said, according to a statement issued by his office.
+Netanyahu then welcomed Pollard and his wife Esther with a prayer before handing an Israeli passport to the Texas-born former prisoner.

 The former US Navy intelligence officer was caught selling classified documents in 1985 and given a life sentence two years later.